srihar-0/tic-tac-toe/README.md

-# Tic-Tac-Toe game - An AI based Simulation
+# Tic-Tac-Toe game and An AI based Simulation
 A Tic-Tac-Toe game bulit using python

 This game has <br/> <br/>